OpenMS/pyopenms-docs/docs/source/ms_data.rst

     MzMLFile().store("testfile2.mzML", exp)

-Again we can visualize the resulting data using :term:`TOPPView` using its 3D viewer capability, which shows the six scans over :term:`retention time` where the traces first increase and then decrease in intensity:
+Again we can visualize the resulting data using :term:`TOPPView` using its 3D viewer capability, which shows the six scans over retention time where the traces first increase and then decrease in intensity:

 .. image:: img/spectrum2.png

 Alternatively we can visualize our data directly with Python.
-For smaller data sets we can use ``matplotlib`` to generate a 2D scatter plot with the :term:`peak` intensities represented by a colorbar.
+For smaller data sets we can use ``matplotlib`` to generate a 2D scatter plot with the peak intensities represented by a colorbar.
 With this plot we can zoom in and inspect our data in more detail.

 The following example figures were generated using a